ferencdg/ConstantFuctionAMM/README.md

 1. Fees on Transfer type of ERC20 contracts are not supported.
 1. No multi hop swapping
 1. No audit was done
+1. The Code heavily relies on the overflow/underflow protection implmenented in the solidity compiler starting from version 0.8.